BobbyHoltzner/MACE/README.md

 ###Develop with QT IDE

-The following steps detail how to develop with Qt on the odroid and how to build install nessessary components to build with qmake.
-It is assumed Qt is installed as previously instructed.
+The following steps detail how to develop with Qt on the odroid and how to install and operate qtcreator on the odroid to build MACE.

 ####Install QtCreator